andrikaro/est-asr-pipeline/README.md

 -   `--do_punctuation true|false` - Whether to attempt punctuation recovery and add punctuation to the transcribed text.
 By default `true`.
 -   `--do_language_id true|false` - Whether to apply a language ID model to discard speech segements that are not in Estonian.
 By default `true`.

-### Configuration file

-Additional configuration is currently provided via the nextflow.config file.
-The following parameters should be changed if you need advanced execution optimizations:

--   nthreads - By default the script will use 2 system threads for more CPU-intensive parts of the transcription pipeline.
-Should be changed in case you are executing the script in parallel multiple times or want to use a different nubmer of threads per execution.

-Nextflow offers great support for cluster and cloud environments and Kubernetes.
-Please consult Nextflow documentation in order to configure these.

 ### Command line options